THE SURPRISING HEALTH BENEFITS OF A HOME AQUARIUM

 4. Decreased pain and anxiety.

 Watching a fish tank is almost hypnotic.
-Not only does your heart rate slow down and your blood pressure normalize, but you may find your stress and worry slipping away as well.
+Not only does your heart rate slow down and your blood pressure normalizes, but you may find your stress and worry slipping away as well.
 The presence of an aquarium has been shown to reduce anxiety and pain in dental patients.
 According to a scientific report, having an aquarium in the waiting room decreased pain felt during dental procedures as well as the amount of pain medication needed afterward.

 5. Improved focus and creativity.